MuhammadUmerKhan/AgriScan-AI-Driven-Plant-Disease-Classifier/README.md

 ## ✔️ Current Work

-- Trained the model to identify diseases in specific plant species (Potato and Tomato).
+- Trained models to identify diseases in specific plant species:
+  - Potato
+  - Tomato
+  - Pepper
 - Deployed a user-friendly app for uploading leaf images and predicting diseases.
-- Achieved high accuracy on the test dataset.
+- Achieved high accuracy on the test dataset for all three classifiers.

 ---